-The three final components differ substantially in both functionality and implementation.
-Consequently, the constructed samples $\varphi^*(\mathcal{E}^*(\mathbf{x}))$ from each reflect distinct generative traces.
-We further investigate whether combining a small number of representative fake samples from each component can better capture the overall trace space and improve generalization.
-Algorithm \ref{alg:4} outlines the procedure, applying K-Medoids clustering selects $k$ representative samples from the constructed outputs of each component, as described in Section \ref{sec:select}.
+As the final components of the three categories differ substantially in both functionality and implementation, the constructed samples $\varphi^*(\mathcal{E}^*(\mathbf{x}))$ from each may exhibit distinct generative traces.
+We further investigate whether combining a small set of representative fake samples from each component can capture the overall trace space and achieve effective generalization.
+Algorithm \ref{alg:4} outlines the procedure, applying K-Medoids clustering selects $k$ representative samples from the constructed outputs of each component.
 The selection is performed in a reduced-dimensional feature space.
-Specifically, the generated samples are first encoded using a pretrained DINOv3 backbone, from which 2,048-dimensional feature vectors are extracted from the final layer.
+Specifically, the generated samples are first encoded using a pretrained DINOv3 backbone \cite{simeoni2025dinov3}, from which 2,048-dimensional feature vectors are extracted from the final layer.
 K-Medoids selects $k$ samples such that most other samples are close to one of them in Euclidean distance.
 The selected subsets from all three components are combined to form the final training set of $\varphi^*(\mathcal{E}^*(\mathbf{x}))$ for detector training.

-\subsection{Detection model --- $\theta$}
+\subsection{Detection model — $\theta$}

-Based on Property 2 discussed in Section \ref{sec:method}, instead of loading $\mathbf{x}$ and computing $\varphi^*(\mathcal{E}^*(\mathbf{x}))$ at each training step, we directly input the real image set (positive samples) $\{\mathbf{x}\}$ and the constructed image set $\{\hat{\mathbf{x}}\}$ generated by Algorithms \ref{alg:1}–\ref{alg:4}, with standard shuffling applied to both sets during SGD training.
+Based on the Property 2, instead of loading $\mathbf{x}$ and computing $\varphi^*(\mathcal{E}^*(\mathbf{x}))$ at each training step, we directly input the real image set $\{\mathbf{x}\}$ and the constructed image set $\{\hat{\mathbf{x}}\}$ generated by Algorithms \ref{alg:1}–\ref{alg:4}, with standard shuffling applied to both sets during SGD training.
 Since the detector $\theta$ aims to distinguish subtle differences between real and reconstructed images, and object detection tasks inherently emphasize multi-scale spatial features, we adopt DINOv3—a foundation model pretrained for object detection—as the backbone to better capture fine-grained artifacts.
 A single fully connected layer is appended to the backbone, and all layers are fine-tuned during training.
 As our focus is on analyzing the effect of the final generative component, we employ a pretrained visual backbone with minimal modifications rather than designing a complex detector.